Christian Yelich Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.
+- The Cardinals pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Cardinals have a 5.23 team ERA that ranks 22nd among all league pitching staffs.
+- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.56).

-- The Cardinals rank 12th in baseball in home runs given up (seven total, one per game).
+- Cardinals pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in the league.

-- The Cardinals will look to Montgomery (1-0) in his second start this season.
+- The Cardinals will look to Woodford (0-1) in his second start of the season.

-- His most recent time out was on Sunday against the Toronto Blue Jays, when the lefty went five innings, surrendering three earned runs while allowing six hits.
+- The right-hander last pitched on Monday against the Atlanta Braves, when he went 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.